Caerleon: Welsh mythology

 Caerleon features frequently in various works connected with Welsh mythology and Medieval Welsh literature.

-In book three of his Historia Regum Britanniæ, Geoffrey of Monmouth, gives the founder of the city as Belinus, the mythical King of the Britons.
-According to Geoffrey, Belinus repaired and founded many cities during a period of great wealth, he named this city "Caerosc" (Caer on the River Usk), and it became the most important of all the new cities he founded.
+In book three of his Historia Regum Britanniæ, Geoffrey of Monmouth gives the founder of the city as Belinus, the mythical King of the Britons.
+According to Geoffrey, Belinus repaired and founded many cities during a period of great wealth; he named this city "Caerosc" (The Caer on the Usk), and it became the most important of all the new cities he founded.
 Geoffrey also states that Belinus' son and heir, Gurguit Barbtruc was buried in Caerleon, which he fortified with walls and ornamented with new buildings.

 Caerleon is also associated the legends around Dubricius and Saint David, and was commonly believed to be one of the earliest Metropolitan Sees in the Province of Britannia.
-In the Prophetiae Merlini, Geoffrey stated that "St David's shall put on the pall of the City of Legions", And most accounts state that Dubricius gave the see of Caerleon to St David voluntarily.
-David then transferred the Bishopric to Mynyw, now known as St David's.
+In the Prophetiae Merlini, Geoffrey stated that "St David's shall put on the pall of the City of Legions"; and most accounts state that Dubricius gave the see of Caerleon to St David voluntarily.
+David then translated the bishopric to Mynyw (known today as St David's).
 Indeed in describing St David's death, Geoffrey describes him as "The pious archbishop of Legions, at the city of Menevia (Mynyw)."

 Arthurian legend

 In his 1191 Itinerarium Cambriae, written about a tour of Wales in 1188 to recruit for the Third Crusade, the author Gerald of Wales says of Caerleon, "the Roman ambassadors here received their audience at the court of the great king Arthur."

 Geoffrey makes Arthur's capital Caerleon and Thomas Malory has Arthur re-crowned there.
-The still extant amphitheatre at Caerleon has been associated with Arthur's 'Round-Table; and has been suggested as a possible source for the legend.
+The still extant amphitheatre at Caerleon has been associated with Arthur's 'Round Table; and has been suggested as a possible source for the legend.